 - Presser Foot Sensor: This unique sensor system will not allow you to start sewing with the presser foot in UP position

 These longarm sewing machines are meant for heavy duty sewing and quilting artists, so it is important that they be durable and efficient.
-When you are doing your own research, check to see the speed of the machine, how much space you will have to work with, what accessories come with the machine, and of course how the price compares to other models on the market.
+When you are doing your own research, check to see the speed of the machine, how much space you will have to work with, what accessories come with the machine, and of course how the budget compares to other models on the market.
 You want to make sure you are getting the best bang for your buck, so you can use your new machine to make anything your teenage heart desires.